dan-myles/alive-bot/README.md

 npm install
 ```

-*Note: Some systems may require Libtools to be installed to compile Libsodium, if you are on a linux system you can run the following command to install them:*
+*Note: Some systems may require Libtools to be installed to compile Libsodium, if you are on a linux system you can run the following command to install them.
+If you are on a Windows system you may have to install Microsoft Visual Studio.*
 ```sh
 sudo apt-get install libtool
 ```